Female reproductive system: Yeast infection

 This is a common cause of vaginal irritation and according to the Centers for Disease Control and Prevention at least 75% of adult women have experienced one at least once in their lifetime.
 Yeast infections are caused by an overgrowth of fungus in the vagina known as Candida.
 Yeast infections are usually caused by an imbalance of the pH in the vagina, which is usually acidic.
 Other factors such as pregnancy, diabetes, weakened immune systems, tight fitting clothing, or douching can also be a cause.
 Symptoms of yeast infections include itching, burning, irritation, and a white cottage-cheese-like discharge from the vagina.
 Women have also reported that they experience painful intercourse and urination as well.
 Taking a sample of the vaginal secretions and placing them under a microscope for evidence of yeast can diagnose a yeast infection.
 Treatment varies from creams that can be applied in or around the vaginal area to oral tablets that stop the growth of fungus.

 Genital mutilation

 There are many practices of mutilating female genitalia in different cultures.
-The most common two types of genital mutilation practiced are clitoridectomy, the circumcision of the clitoris and the excision of the prepuce the skin around the clitoris.
-They can all involve a range of adverse health consequences such as bleeding, irreparable tissue damage, and sepsis which can sometimes prove fatal.
+The most common two types of genital mutilation practiced are clitoridectomy, the circumcision of the clitoris and the excision of the clitoral prepuce.
+They can all involve a range of adverse health consequences such as bleeding, irreparable tissue damage, and sepsis, which can sometimes prove fatal.

 Genital surgery

 Genitoplasty refers to surgery that is carried out to repair damaged sex organs particularly following cancer and its treatment.

-There are also elective surgical procedures which change the appearance of the external genitals.
+There are also elective surgical procedures, which change the appearance of the external genitals.